congjuny/WebMVC.js/README.md

 ## ✨ Contributions

 How to help?
-Come out with examples that challenge the framework.
+Come out with examples that challenge the library.
 We will make it harder and harder to do so 😃.